The people's park

 Sports rental: By the boat landing, Itasca Sports rents canoes, kayaks, bikes, paddleboats and pontoon boats, and it sells fishing tackle, snacks and basic camping goods.

-Cruises: Coborn's Lake Itasca Tours are held at daily from Memorial Day weekend through Labor Day and Thursday-Sunday through September.
+Cruises: Coborn's Lake Itasca Tours are held from Memorial Day weekend through the first week of October.

 © Beth Gauper

 Hikers take a break along Kasey Lake.

 Accommodations: Except for the Four-Season Suites, and five Bert's Cabins that stay open for the November deer-hunting season, park lodgings in the park close in October.

 Lodging reservations for park lodgings can be made 120 days in advance at 866-857-2757.

 Campsite reservations in Itasca are among the hardest to get, after Split Rock, Temperance River and Tettegouche state parks, and can be reserved a year in advance.
 However, some of Itasca's campsites are designated first-come, first-served.

 The best bet in winter are the 12 two-room Four-Season Suites, near Douglas Lodge in two buildings that sit on either side of a large asphalt parking lot.

 There's no view, but the suites are attractively furnished and have cable TV, kitchenettes, WiFi and screened, concrete-floored porches.

 The 1905 Douglas Lodge has suites and rooms with shared baths.
 The 1910 Clubhouse has 10 bedrooms.
 The two-bedroom Historic East Cabin has a fireplace, heat and air-conditioning.